MakerStudio-io/Developer_Guidelines/README.md

 Explain the rationale ("why") rather than the mechanics ("what") in comments.

+## Demo Videos

+Record demo videos of the specific UI section or page when creating PRs, using screen recording tools like [Loom](https://www.loom.com/) or [Screenity](https://github.com/alyssaxuu/screenity), in order to understand the changes for the frontend. - Credits to Aditya Rawat for the idea

 ## Issue Tracking and Daily Updates

 Use issue trackers for tasks and provide daily updates on progress.

 # Additional Rules

+## Managing Technical Backlog

+When working on open issues or tasks, document any problems faced and their respective solutions by commenting on the corresponding GitHub issue.
+This helps in managing the technical backlog and serves as a reference for future work on similar issues.

 ## Detailed Task Management